IqbalRifat/Bodybuilding-Fitness-App-Prototype/SETUP.md

-# RORK Bodybuilding & Fitness App - Setup Guide
+# Bodybuilding & Fitness App - Setup Guide

-This guide will help you set up the complete backend infrastructure and configure all the necessary APIs for the RORK Bodybuilding & Fitness app.
+This guide will help you set up the complete backend infrastructure and configure all the necessary APIs for the Bodybuilding & Fitness app.

 ## Prerequisites